-Fragment-Based Drug Discovery or Fragment Based Drug Design (FBDD) has developed rapidly as a new approach in pharmaceutical industry to reduce attrition and identify leads for previously intractable biological targets.
-Creative Biostructure can perform MagHelix™ fragment library design, fragment screening and elaboration for Fragment Based Drug Design.
-We also provide various screening methods to determine the exact binding fragment(s), which include fluorescence-based thermal shift (TS), NMR spectroscopy, X-ray crystallography, mass spectrometry (MS), surface plasmon resonance (SPR), virtual screening, etc.
+Fragment-Based Drug Discovery (FBDD) has developed rapidly as a new approach in pharmaceutical industry to reduce attrition and identify leads for previously intractable biological targets.
+Creative Biostructure performs MagHelix™ fragment library design, fragment screening and elaboration for FBDD.
+We also provide various screening methods to determine the exact binding fragment(s), which include fluorescence-based thermal shift (TS), NMR spectroscopy, X-ray crystallography, electron microscopy (EM), surface plasmon resonance (SPR), virtual screening, etc.